 ~ Orpingalik, Netsilik Inuit healer and poet ~

-This daylong gathering offers an opportunity to experience the healing power of Lament, a near-universal and ancient oral tradition of weeping, singing, and sounding as an intuitive art and embodied practice of honouring, metabolizing, and transmuting our emotional responses to loss, grief, and life transition.
+This daylong gathering offers an opportunity to experience the healing art of Lament, a near-universal and ancient oral tradition of weeping, singing, and sounding as an intuitive and embodied practice of honouring, metabolizing, and transmuting our deep emotional responses to loss, grief, and life transition.
 We will explore the history of Lament practices from around the world, with a focus on the traditions of Finnish Karelian singing and Gaelic Irish Keening (Caoine) and deep engagement with their modern revival forms.
 Through song, sound, movement, word, and ritual gesture we will learn new ways to alchemize our grief and sorrow into gifts of beauty and praise, and open our hearts up to the mystery of transformation.

 We have so much to grieve for, both in our personal lives and for all that is happening in our hurting world.
 Yet without the ability to be present to and metabolize the energy of grief, it can become stuck and stagnant, leading to illness, anxiety, numbness, depression, and apathy.
 This event provides a sacred container to connect with our innate knowledge of these ancestral ways and reclaim their power to heal and transform.
 In remembering and reviving these ancient practices for modern times we will regain lost skills to help restore meaning during times of loss and change, deepen our sense of belonging, reveal new clarity of vision, and strengthen our hearts for fuller engagement with the challenges in our lives and of our world.

 With thanks to my mentor Tuomas Rounakari, his mentor Pirkko Fihlman and my Irish colleagues and fellow keeners Tanya Bryan, Sinead Gallagher, Tara Dominick, and Marian Caulfield for their encouragement and support.
 See below for some further resources on the healing power of lament.